Somonator/wp-simple-social-widget/Readme.txt

 Beatiful social button for your site, without social Api

 == Installation ==
-1) Install this plugin.
+1. Install this plugin

-2) Add widget of plugin

-3) Well done!
+2. Add widget "Simple Social Widget" and enter data to display buttons

 == Frequently Asked Questions ==
-You can display the widget where you want it.
+● You can add multiple buttons in one widget using the "add" button.
+● You can translate this plugin into your language by using any editor.
+(If you did, please email me throw off the transfer, which would facilitate my work).

 == Screenshots ==
-1. Social button
+1. Social buttons

 == Changelog ==
 1.0 Release
+1.1 Completely rewritten code
+1.2 Now you can add a few buttons to one widget
+1.3 Bugs fixed, minified css and js files